atpritam/Event-Flow/README.md

 ### Authorization Checks

-All server actions involving data modifications incorporate strict authorization checks.
+All server actions involving data modifications or retrieval of sensitive data incorporate strict authorization checks.
 These checks verify that the user initiating the action has the necessary permissions.

 **Example: Event Deletion**